mahmoud/sedimental/entries/repeat_the_obvious.md

 but fundamentals do exist.
 Without reminders, time buries working technologies in the dust of silence.

 Repeat the obvious, to avoid bizarre dark ages.
-Like that one time when not enough programmers talked about and taught [event-driven servers][event_loop] programming and [Frankenstein][node] was cast as revolutionary.
+Take functional programming's disappearance in the 1990s/2000s, cast aside in favor of object orientated hype.
+Or that one time when not enough programmers talked about and taught [event-driven servers][event_loop] programming and [Frankenstein][node] was cast as revolutionary.

 <!-- <a href="https://en.wikipedia.org/wiki/Da_capo"><img height="75px"src="/uploads/repetition/YB0335_Repetition_dacapo.png"></a> -->